wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 </table>

-## Send Data From Your Kubernetes Environment to Wavefront
+## Send Data from Your Kubernetes Environment to Wavefront

 You can send data to Wavefront in several ways:
-*	**Direct**: Use the Wavefront Kubernetes collector to send data directly from your Kubernetes cluster to the Wavefront proxy or the Wavefront service (direct ingestion)
+*	**Direct**: Use the Wavefront Kubernetes collector to send data directly from your Kubernetes cluster to the Wavefront proxy.
+The Collector can collect metrics from Prometheus compatible applications and support a number of Telegraf plugins.

 *	**Prometheus**: If you are already using Prometheus to view your data and want to monitor your Kubernetes data with Tanzu Observability, send data to the Wavefront Kubernetes collector.

 ![The diagram shows the different components and ways you can send data to Wavefront from your Kubernetes environment.
 The details are explained above.](images/kubernetes_overview_diagram.png)